Let’s Talk About Breast Cancer

 The majority of people diagnosed with breast cancer are women who are 50 or older, according to the CDC.
 When it comes to race, white women are most often affected, closely followed by Black women.

 What Causes Breast Cancer in the First Place?

-Exactly what triggers breast cells to grow out of control isn’t well understood, but scientists do know that certain factors and habits can interfere with a cell’s instruction manual, aka its genes, according to the American Cancer Society.
-If something blocks its signal to stop dividing or messes with its ability to repair DNA damage, those abnormal cells will just keep on going.
+As we mentioned up front, breast cancer develops when cells in the breast start to grow and divide in a way they shouldn’t, ultimately creating a mass called a tumor.
+Cancerous cells may take root in the connective tissue, milk ducts, or milk-producing glands (lobules) of the breast after puberty.
+But what exactly triggers breast cells to grow out of control isn’t well understood.
+Scientists do know that certain factors and habits can interfere with a cell’s instruction manual, a.k.a. its genes, according to the American Cancer Society.
+If something blocks its signal to stop dividing, or messes with its ability to repair DNA damage, those abnormal cells will just keep on going.

 Every person's risk is different and depends on factors such as genetics, family history, lifestyle, and other issues.
 But the average woman has about a 12% chance of developing breast cancer at some point in her life.
 The average age of diagnosis is 62.

 Here are some of the most common risk factors for breast cancer.

 While most folks who get breast cancer don’t have a family history of disease, having a relative with a history of breast cancer does raise your risk—particularly if your relative was diagnosed at a younger age.
 If you have a first-degree relative—a mother, sister, or daughter—with a history of the disease, your own risk is almost doubled.
 If you have two first-degree relatives with a breast cancer history, your risk is increased by about three times.
 If you’re a woman with a father or brother who has had breast cancer, this also puts you at greater risk.